finopsfoundation/framework/_resources/project--forecasting-playbook.md

 Welcome to the first iteration of the Forecasting Playbook.
 This playbook is intended to provide guidance around cloud forecasting.
 It is important to note that any forecasts for cloud should be approached with an eye toward measuring a larger Total Cost of Ownership (TCO).
 Cloud resources are an ever-increasing enabler of these processes as accurate forecasting of cloud resource usage helps to align resource allocation to other capabilities.

 ### Created by and for the FinOps community
 This playbook has been developed by the Forecasting Working Group (WG) and will continue to evolve and grow in future sprints.
 The initial working group created a great resource, back in 2021, that can be found [here](https://www.finops.org/projects/forecasting-cloud-costs/).
 We suggest you read that asset first, as well as the [FinOps Framework resource on Cloud Forecasting](https://www.finops.org/framework/capabilities/forecasting) as they both deliver great overviews on forecasting before you dig a little deeper with this newer playbook.

-### Responding to insights from the State of FinOps
+### Responding to findings from the State of FinOps
 Forecasting was the second biggest challenge cited in the [2022 State Of FinOps survey](https://data.finops.org/).
 Organizations across the globe are realizing the impact of shifting their compute from a fixed, capital expense to a variable, operating expense.
 Finance teams are starting to realize that they’ve given up a lot of control over their technology spend, and are starting to demand more accurate forecasting.

 ### Looking for insights and takeaways?